fandau1/Pool-Matrix-Monitor/README.md

   * [DST_RTC](https://github.com/andydoro/DST_RTC) - *from andydoro*

 # PCB
   I designed PCB oneside only with some proclaim wires :).
-So, you can easily wreate in home or you can solder on prototype pcb.
+So, you can easily create in home or you can solder on prototype pcb.
   **PS: In this time isn'nt pcb uploaded :) .
 In early time will be upload.**

 ## Planned Features